Knowledge Exchange and Commercialisation Seminars

 Invoicing and reporting

-- Using either our feedback form or your own please provide participant feedback to help us tailor the delivery of this initiative
+- Please provide participant feedback to help us tailor the delivery of this initiative (back page of seminar report form, see below)

 - 18 March 2013 – University of Nottingham